 Accounts Receivable: Everything You Need To Know

 Over the past few years, the business landscape has become more and more competitive.
 As a result, companies are increasingly offering credit as a means of payment.
 While this is bound to increase sales, it also puts a business at risk of delayed payments.
-This is where Accounts Receivable (AR) enters the picture.
+This is where Accounts Receivable (AR) function enters the picture.
 Simply put, accounts receivable is an accounting term for any money your customers owe you for goods or services purchased on credit.

 While AR may appear as a straightforward process of getting customers to pay on time, it is a chain of processes that directly impacts your company’s bottom line and customer relations.
 So how do businesses ensure seamless accounts receivable management?
 What are the different sub-processes within accounts receivable?
 We can understand this critical finance function better by answering some of the most common questions: